Fort McMurray: The annual Sunday school picnic was held on June 22. A good number attended and the gospel was faithfully presented.

 El Barril: The hall was filled for a visit by Marcus Cain.
 Paul Thiessen spent a week here covering “The Dispensations” and was encouraged by the interest and attendance.

 Guasave: God is working in two places in the northern part of the state of Sinaloa.
 Nine believers, including one woman from the town of Abelardo, were baptized by Shad Kember and Abisai Vieyra.

 Iguala: Abisai and Carmen Vieyra have moved here.
 Please pray for them and their two small children in this period of adjustment.
 They join Duncan and Anna Beckett in this growing work.
 Marcus Cain had four meetings on assembly truth, while Jairo Gracia (Hermosillo) had meetings for children.
 Three believers obeyed the Lord in baptism.

-San Juan: There was good interest in assembly topics taken up by David Alves, Sr. One young couple responded to the teaching and has been added to the company, an hour’s drive from Puerto Vallarta.
+San Juan: There was good interest in recent meetings dealing with assembly topics.
+One young couple responded to the teaching and has been added to the company, an hour’s drive from Puerto Vallarta.

 San Luis Rio Colorado: John and Joanne Clingen have joined Dan and Joan Harvey in the work here.
 John Dennison has also made several appreciated visits recently.

 Santiago Ixcuintla: The new hall was inaugurated at the end of June with a two-day conference.
 Marcus Cain, Shad Kember, Jonathan Seed, and Paul Thiessen helped in the ministry and gospel preaching.
 Paul Thiessen remained for a week, helping James Dyck and Jesse Klein with special gospel meetings.
 Jamer Rodriguez and Carlos Castaño, from Colombia, have come for several months to help in construction work and distribution of literature in the needy state of Nayarit.